brendasalenave/dissertacao/README.md

 <hr>

-# Extraction os Structured and Non-Structured Indicators and their Application in the Urban Resources Recommendation Process
+# Extraction and Application of Indicators in the Urban Resource Recommendation Process Using Structured and Non-Structured Data

 <p align="justify"> Source code developed for implementation of the practical part referring to the dissertation presented as a partial requirement to obtain a Master's degree in Computer Science. </p>